| |

 Dorothea

-S. Buck-Zerchin, born 1917, sculptor.
+S. Buck-Zerchin (1917-2019), sculptor.
 Victim of forced

 sterilization during the Nazi era.
 After free artistic activity,